 To optimize your content to the need of your audience and search engines, the structure of a how-to pillar page should be easy to follow with extensive information.

-Create a Pillar Page To Generate More Traffic to Your Business Website
+Create Pillar Pages To Generate More Traffic to Your Property Management Website

 Pillar pages and topic clusters help readers learn more about a subject without leaving your website!
 With well-written and structured pillar pages, you'll see the kind of traffic for your website that turns internet users into loyal customers.

-Kick-start your inbound marketing efforts through a refined pillar page.
+Kick-start your inbound marketing efforts and increase traffic to your website through a strategically-created pillar page.
 If you're not sure how to get started with this type of content, Geekly Media can help!
-Reach out soon to Speak to a Geek.
+Reach out soon to chat.

 Get more insights into inbound marketing strategies that work!
 Download our free "Inbound Marketing Starter Kit" today.